Danieldzy/OpenVas-Nessus/README.md

 - <b>Ubuntu Linux</b>

 <h2>Part 1</h2>
-The project involves two virtual machines: Windows 11 (10.0.0.61) and Metasploitable (with the IP address 10.0.0.188) with a bridge network.
+The project involves two virtual machines: Windows 11 (10.0.0.61) and Metasploitable (with the IP address 10.0.0.188) within internal network.
 An unauthenticated scan was executed using Tenable Nessus from Windows 11, targeting the Metasploitable VM, and a report was generated to identify vulnerabilities.
 Note: Part 2 is OpenVas Scan on the same target.
 Unauthenticated scans were performed by both OpenVAS and Tenable Nessus, with the OpenVAS scan covering more ports than the Tenable Nessus scan.
 A brief comparison of the reports will be conducted.

 <h2>Program walk-through:</h2>